- Causes of stomachache in children

 You can prevent your little one from getting stomach pain due to indigestion, constipation, and infections.
 Here are some tips:

 - Do not let your child overeat.
 Instead, divide the food into smaller and more frequent meals.

 - Encourage your child to eat fiber-rich food like veggies and fruits to prevent constipation.

-- Teach your child to wash his hands with soap and water before eating.
-This can prevent viruses and bacteria from entering his body and causing gastrointestinal infections.
+- Teach your child to wash their hands thoroughly before eating.
+This can prevent viruses and bacteria from entering their body.

 - Do not let your child eat just before going to bed.
 It will cause indigestion or lead to acid reflux.

 - Make sure your child drinks a lot of fluids, in particular, water.
-It will prevent his stool from hardening and also keep him well-hydrated.
+It will prevent stool from hardening and also keeps them well-hydrated.